genevate/style_guides/communication/twitter.md

    in all of your followers streams who might not want to follow everyone that you follow.
 It also duplicates (spams) the tweet to a follower that follows both you and the person being replied to.
 0. Don't enable services that auto-tweet your activities.
-Examples: Path, Gowalla, FourSquare, flight statuses, weight scales, etc. No one wants to read robotic speach.
+Examples: Path, Gowalla, FourSquare, flight statuses, weight scales, etc. No one wants to read robotic speech.
 0. Don't promote your company (bragging).
 Use a corporate account for company-specific information instead.
 0. [Get Things Done](https://en.wikipedia.org/wiki/Getting_Things_Done).
 Limit the reading of tweets